-This committee comprised of staff members, parents and the superintendent meets annually to review the District handbook, disciplinary policies, RtI procedures and interventions, and any new/updated policies.
+This committee comprised of staff members, parents and the superintendent meets annually to review the District handbook.
 The Superintendent prepares updates to the handbook, based on committee input, and presents the handbook to the Board for approval annually.

 Parent-Teacher Organizations